Letitia Dean: Pantomimes

-As well as television and theatre work, Dean regularly appears in seasonal pantomimes—she and other EastEnders stars such as Steve McFadden are rumoured to have a special clause in their contracts that permits them time off from filming to star in a pantomime each year.
-In 2001 she starred as Snow White at the Orchard in Dartford; and in 2004 she starred in Jack and the Beanstalk at the Birmingham Hippodrome, alongside British comedians Joe Pasquale and Don Maclean.
-In 2006, Dean appeared as the wicked witch in Snow White and the Seven Dwarfs at the Deco, Northampton, taking over the role from her former EastEnders co-star, Gillian Taylforth, who pulled out due to ill health.
-December 2007 saw Letitia Dean appear as the Fairy godmother in Cinderella, at the Regent Theatre, Ipswich.
-December 2008 saw Letitia Dean appear as the Wicked Queen in Snow White and the Seven Dwarfs, At the Grove Theatre, in Dunstable and she played the role again at the Ashcroft Theatre in Croydon in 2009.
+As well as television and theatre work, Dean regularly appears in seasonal pantomimes; she was reported to have a special clause in her EastEnders contract that permits her time off from filming to star in a pantomime each year.
+In 2001, she starred in Snow White at the Orchard in Dartford; and in 2004, she starred in Jack and the Beanstalk at the Birmingham Hippodrome, alongside British comedians Joe Pasquale and Don Maclean.
+In 2006, Dean appeared as the wicked witch in Snow White and the Seven Dwarfs at the Deco, Northampton, taking over the role from her EastEnders co-star, Gillian Taylforth, who pulled out due to ill health.
+December 2007 saw her appear as the Fairy godmother in Cinderella, at the Regent Theatre, Ipswich.
+In December 2008, she appeared as the Wicked Queen in Snow White and the Seven Dwarfs at the Grove Theatre in Dunstable, and she played the role again at the Ashcroft Theatre in Croydon in 2009.